 Understanding variation in plant functional traits and how they contribute to the diversity of ecological strategies employed by plants is a continuing research interest in the lab.
 Our research includes understanding relationships between plant traits and invasive success, understanding global patterns of variation in key traits such as leaf size (with Assoc.
 Prof. Ian Wright) and plant height (with Prof. Angela Moles and colleagues), and looking at relationships between plant traits and leaf isoprenoid emission capacity (with Assoc.
 Prof. Ian Wright and colleagues).

-Images (top-bottom): The south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), Cattai Creek (photo: John Martyn), growing acacias in the glasshouse for soil feed-back experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn).
+Images (top-bottom): The south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), Cattai Creek (photo: John Martyn), growing acacias in the glasshouse for volatile experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn), Myrtaceae leaf infected by Myrtle Rust (photo: CRC).